sdnc/get_next_line/README.md

 ### 💻 *Return value*

-Read line: correct behavior
+Read line: correct behavior.
-NULL: nothing else to read or an error occurred
+NULL: nothing else to read or an error occurred.

 ## Concepts <a name = "concepts"></a>